yashoza1203/Tweet-Emotion-Recognition-with-TensorFlow/README.md

 # Tweet-Emotion-Recognition-with-TensorFlow

-### Objectives
+### Course Objectives
 1. Using a Tokenizer in TensorFlow

-2. Padding and Truncating Sequences
+3. Padding and Truncating Sequences

-3. Creating and Training Recurrent Neural Networks
+5. Creating and Training Recurrent Neural Networks

 Using NLP and Deep Learning to perform Text Classification

-### Tasks
+### Tasks in this Guided Project
 1. Introduction
 2. Setup and Imports
 3. Importing Data